kulagins/runtime-fork/readme.md

 Assuming that the scheduler (not part of this repository) is running, you can run a simulation with `python -m gear -i` from within the repository.

+Alternatively the workflow and workflow input size can be specified via `-w <workflow>:<input_size>`.

+The cluster can be changed by specifing machines with `-m <speed>:<memory in MiB>:<count>`.
+For example the following command line would simulate the workflow atacseq with an input size of 2223941232 bytes on a cluster with three machines with a speed of 300 and 32GiB memory and two machines with a speed of 400 and 64GiB memory.

+`python -m gear -w atacseq:2223941232 -m 300:3200:3 -m 400:6400:2`

+For now available workflow input sizes can only be listed in interactive mode.

 ## Architecture

 The simulation is built around the main event queue component.
 An event in the